 - I don’t have children and don’t want any

 - I don’t own a car

 - Working from home on my own business (which means I don’t have a ‘job’)

-- I am a vegetarian (this one is fairly recent and causing quite a stir).
+- I don’t eat meat (this one is fairly recent and causing quite a stir).

 These are the highlights, though I could have written quite a long list.
 I realize this is hardly a radical lifestyle.
 My family however are quite conservative.

 In an earlier post, I discussed why it’s okay to be different.

 Here are my tips on coping if you are the odd one out in your family.

 Don’t explain your choices